jdriesch/CMS_xycorr/README.md

 `python3 get_xy_corrs.py -Y 2022_Summer22 -H -j 8`,

 where once again the option `-j 8` uses multithreading techniques, now not using the multiprocessing tool in python but rather the ROOT internal method, speeding up the histogramming process considerably.
+Before the histogram production step, the files created in the previous step are checked for corruption.
+You will be prompted whether you wish to delete the corrupted files.
+The statistics for the calculation should suffice even if many files are corrupted.
+If all files are broken, you can check the logs in `results/condor/{version}/{year}/{dtmc}/logs/`.
+If you are sure, the files are not corrupted, e.g. if you run the histogramming step a second time, you can skip the snapshot check by adding `--skip_check`.

 ## 3. Fits